fortitudo-tech/fortitudo.tech/README.rst

 `Binder <https://mybinder.org/v2/gh/fortitudo-tech/fortitudo.tech/main?labpath=examples>`_.
 However, note that Binder servers have very limited resources and might not support some of the optimized routines this package uses.
-If you want access to a stable and optimized environment with persistent storage, you can subscribe to our Data Science Server.
+If you want access to a stable and optimized environment with persistent storage, please subscribe to our Data Science Server.

 Disclaimer